One of the most common questions we get as Pathfinder SEO coaches is “How do I link Google Analytics to Search Console?”

 You will now be able to see the following reports:

 This tells you what pages people are arriving at when they come to your site through Google searches.
 Click on a particular page URL and you will be able to see what search queries brought those people to that page.

 The Countries report tells you where your traffic is coming from.
 Click on a country and you will be able to see what landing pages those folks are arriving at.
 Click on a resulting landing page and you will once again be able to dive into search queries.

 The Devices report will show you how people are searching for your business using desktop computers, mobile phones and tablets.

-The queries report tells you what search terms your website is appearing in search results for.
+The queries report tells you what search terms (a.k.a. keywords) Google is showing your website in search results for.
 We also like the Average Position information which tells what our average ranking is in the search results for a particular term.

 There it is!
-You now know how link Google Analytics to Search Console and find the resulting reports in GA.
-If you feel like you still need more information about how your website is performing in search, check out this article detailing the most valuable reports in Google Search Console.
+You now know how to link Google Analytics to Search Console and find the resulting reports in GA.
+If you feel like you still need more information about how your website is performing in search, check out our Google Search Console tutorial.

 If you want to know how to make sense of all the data available to you in GA and GSC one of our coaches can teach you how to pull actionable insights out of your website’s data.
 All you have to do is sign up for one of our guided SEO offerings.